||Home | Worlds of Hollow Moon | Books | Music | Miscellany | A to Z | Shop||Contact | News ||

 Psyche’s face fell.
 She had not missed the specks of blood upon the rag, coughed up by her ailing mother.
 “You cannot leave me, mama!”

 “It is not for me to decide.
 People grow old and die,” she said.
 “You remember Jean Valjean, do you not?
 I failed to escape those who sought to put me away.
 If you get a chance, my dear Psyche, you must run from here and not look back.”

 “We will run away together,” she declared with a defiant pout.
-“Steal from the rich and give to the poor, living in the forest like Robin Hood and his Merry Men.”
+“We can live in the forest like Robin Hood and his Merry Men.
+We will steal from the rich and give to the poor.”